Code-Parth/Learn-Python-Course/README.md

 2. Run the Jupyter Notebooks in Colab (follow links below).
 No installation needed.

 ### Option 1
-- Download all Jupyter Notebooks (guide in eBook).
+- Download all Jupyter Notebooks.

 ### Option 2
 - No installations needed.
-- Follow links below in Colob.
+- Follow links below in CoLab.
 <br>
 <br>